Back To Search Results

 Enhancing Healthcare Team Outcomes

 Several controversies persist regarding RSI.
-The most prominent debate centers on the use of rocuronium versus succinylcholine for standard RSI paralysis.
+The most prominent debate centers on using rocuronium versus succinylcholine for standard RSI paralysis.
 Advocates of rocuronium cite its lack of contraindications and avoidance of depolarization in the middle of an intubation attempt.
-Advocates for succinylcholine argue for its rapid onset and rapid recovery time thought to be potentially helpful in a critically ill patient who is difficult to intubate and oxygenate.
-One of the main differences between these two types of neuromuscular-blocking drugs is in their reversal and pharmacokinetics.
-Acetylcholinesterase inhibitor drugs reverse non-depolarizing blockers since they are competitive antagonists at the ACh receptor site and thus, reverse by increasing in ACh.
-On the other hand, the depolarizing blockers are more resistant to acetylcholinesterase resulting in a prolonged effect under the administration of acetylcholinesterase inhibitors.
+Advocates for succinylcholine argue that its rapid onset and rapid recovery time are potentially helpful in a critically ill patient with difficulty intubating and oxygenating.
+One of the main differences between these types of neuromuscular-blocking drugs is their reversal and pharmacokinetics.
+Acetylcholinesterase inhibitor drugs reverse non-depolarizing blockers since they are competitive antagonists at the ACh receptor site and, thus, reverse by increasing ACh levels.
+On the other hand, the depolarizing blockers are more resistant to acetylcholinesterase, resulting in a prolonged effect when acetylcholinesterase inhibitors are administered.
 The argument is mostly academic.
-Both agents are excellent, and when dosed properly, result in comparable intubating conditions.[7][8]
+Both agents are excellent and, when dosed properly, result in comparable intubating conditions.[25][26]

 References